microrg/go-limiter/README.md

 # Limiter Go SDK

-Limiter is a subscription limits management platform.
+Limiter is a usage limits and quota management platform.

 This Go package tracks usage and enforces limits within a Go application.

-- Lightweight and fast
-- Relies on S3 for scalability and data availability

 ## Installation